HomeCohortsILD cohort

 P4O2 parameters:

+In all three arms of this cohort, next to biomarker analysis, we will collect the samples and measurements as listed below.
 These measurements align with the other P4O2 cohorts, including the PARASOL and COPD cohorts which will allow for data analysis over the different cohorts.

 • Exhaled breath analysis including eNose measurement, PExA analysis, and volatile organic compounds (VOCs) analysis by gas chromatography-mass spectrometry (GC-MS).
 VOCs have the potential to mirror various metabolic processes locally within the respiratory system and systemically through the blood circulation.
 VOCs have been utilized as diagnostic, prognostic, and treatment response biomarkers for various respiratory illnesses, including ILD.